 “When we founded Veritas, we were guided by a vision to collaboratively increase access to quality care with unyielding passion, and now Veritas has become a health care system serving patients nationally,” said Stacie McEntyre, Veritas’ founder and vice chair of the Veritas board.
 “I am delighted that we’ve arrived at this exciting moment in our organizations’ history — the joining of Veritas Collaborative and The Emily Program, to combine our passion to bring more care to more people and continue to drive the standard of care in eating disorders treatment.
 Together, we are stronger.”

 Dave Willcutts will serve as the CEO of the merged company to be headquartered in St. Paul, Minnesota.
 Veritas CEO Mike Browder will transition to the board of directors of the merged company.
 Chris Durbin, chairman of the Veritas board, will serve as chairman for the merged company, and Dirk Miller, founder of The Emily Program, will serve as founding executive chairman.

-Collectively, The Emily Program and Veritas currently have 20 locations across Georgia, Minnesota, Ohio, North Carolina, Pennsylvania, Virginia, and Washington, with outpatient individual, group, and family services; intensive outpatient programs; partial hospital programs; residential programs; and inpatient care — with various gender-inclusive programs focused on addressing the needs of children, adolescents, and adults.
+Collectively, The Emily Program and Veritas currently have various locations several states, with outpatient individual, group, and family services; intensive outpatient programs; partial hospital programs; residential programs; and inpatient care — with various gender-inclusive programs focused on addressing the needs of children, adolescents, and adults.